 When the ancestors of the Bidingfeul family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
-They lived in the county of Suffolk
+They lived in the county of Suffolk, at Bedingfield.

 Early Origins of the Bidingfeul family

 The surname Bidingfeul was first found in Suffolk at Bedingfield (Bedingfeld) a parish, in the union and hundred of Hoxne.
 "The living [of Bedingfield] is a discharged rectory, valued in the king's books at £8, and in the gift of J. J. Bedingfield, Esq., whose family received their name from the parish."

 The family settled here soon after the Conquest and claim descendancy from Ogenus de Pugis, also called Longueville, a Norman knight who fought at the Battle of Hastings at the side of Duke William.

 Descended from him was Sir Thomas and his brother Sir Peter, ancestors of the Bedingfields, who were living in 1350 at Ditchingham Hall in Norfolk.
 "The Bedingfelds of Ditchingham, in this county, are a younger branch parted from the parent stem as early as the middle of the fourteenth century. "

 Important Dates for the Bidingfeul family

 This web page shows only a small excerpt of our Bidingfeul research.
 Another 83 words (6 lines of text) covering the years 1720, 1479, 1553, 1523, 1509, 1583, 1613, 1651, 1660, 1654, 1554, 1636, 1586, 1593, 1661, 1648, 1595, 1680, 1632, 1687 and 1686 are included under the topic Early Bidingfeul History in all our PDF Extended History products and printed products wherever possible.

 Bidingfeul Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Bidingfeul has been recorded under many different variations, including Beddingfield, Bedingfield, Bedingfeld, Bedingfeil and many more.

 Early Notables of the Bidingfeul family (pre 1700)

-Outstanding amongst the family at this time was Sir Edmund Bedingfield or Bedingfeld (1479-1553), made a Knight of the Bath in 1523; Sir Henry Bedingfield (1509-1583), Lord Chief Justice of England; and his son, Thomas Bedingfield (died 1613), English gentleman pensioner (bodyguard) to Elizabeth I of England; Anthony Bedingfield (died 1651)...
-Another 84 words (6 lines of text) are included under the topic Early Bidingfeul Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Sir Edmund Bedingfield or Bedingfeld (1479-1553), made a Knight of the Bath in 1523; Sir Henry Bedingfield (1509-1583), Lord Chief Justice of England; and his son, Thomas Bedingfield (died 1613), English gentleman pensioner (bodyguard) to Elizabeth I of England; Anthony Bedingfield (died 1651), an English merchant and politician; Philip Bedingfield (died 1660), an English landowner and politician who sat in...

 Migration of the Bidingfeul family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Bidingfeuls were some of the first of the immigrants to arrive in North America: Walter Beddingfield who landed in America in 1750.